 There are a number of sporting sections to CAC: Bowls, Cricket, Hockey, Tennis and Rugby.
 As noted, the Bowls and Rugby sections share CAP and, of course, the rugby section has by far the largest number of members – about 600 – more than the other sections combined.
 We, as members, “own” CAP.

 CAC is incredibly wealthy.
-Not only does it own those 7 acres but, as of the 2016 Annual Report, it has £3.4m in the bank.
-It also owns land in Lisvane, where the Tennis Club plays.
+Not only does it own those 7 acres but it also owns land in Lisvane, where the Tennis Club plays.
 Therefore, it sits on assets worth (conservatively) £10m.

 Within CAC, there is a Bowls team, a Cricket section running multiple teams, a Hockey section running multiple teams and (I assume) a number of Tennis teams.
 There is, however, no rugby team.
 CAC has a rugby section but it doesn’t have a rugby team.